 Spring in Korea brings an influx of beautiful Korean cherry blossom trees throughout Jeju Island.
+And, as our top 40 Spring in Korea photographs will prove, spring is the best time to visit South Korea!
 Even the island’s capital, Jeju City, spots the pink buds throughout its city streets—a lovely departure from the cold Jeju Island winters we had just lived through, and seriously rivaling the spectacular Korean autumn we had experienced, such as Daedunsan or these other romantic spots to enjoy autumn in Korea.

 Jeju Island’s Spring